yevgenis-shapiro/local-stack-developer/README.md

 ## Local Stack | Developer
 LocalStack makes it easy to integrate cloud-native testing into your CI pipelines, without the complexity of managing real AWS environments.
-Running fully local AWS emulation inside your CI jobs lets you automate application testing, catch issues earlier, and ship with confidence
+Running fully local environment emulation inside your CI jobs lets you automate application testing, catch issues earlier, and ship with confidence

 🚀 It’s especially helpful for: